jonasblixt/ufsm/README.md

 Future work:
  - Some proper examples
  - Simulation/Analysis tool
+ - Test XMI files from other tools
+ - Maybe support SCXML data

+# Examples
+All examples are located in 'src/examples'.
+Some of the examples have specific platform dependancies.
+For example 'dhcpclient' will only work with linux.

+## dhcpclient

 # Implementation details & metrics

 ## Transitions
-The UML specification does not enforce how transitions are ownen but suggests that the transition should be owned by the least common region, which makes sense.
+The UML specification does not enforce how transitions are owned but suggests that the transition should be owned by the least common region, which makes sense.
 This however comes at a much greater computational cost in the transition algorithm. uFSM stores the transition in the region where the source state is located.